meteatamel/genai-beyond-basics/samples/controlled-generation/README.md

 ]
 ```

-The response is in JSON markdown format but not quite JSON.
+The response is better but it's in JSON markdown format and not quite JSON.

 ## Generate with response mime type

-One easy way of forcing JSON in response is to use the response mime type:
+One easy way of forcing JSON in response is to use the `response_mime_type` type:

 ```python
 model = GenerativeModel('gemini-1.5-flash-001',